LibraryCarpentry/lc-data-intro-archives/_extras/guide.md

 ____
 ## Making a handout

 Librarians like handouts.
-To make a handout for this lesson, adapt/print from [https://librarycarpentry.org/lc-data-intro-archives/reference/](https://librarycarpentry.org/lc-data-intro-archives/reference/).
+To make a handout for this lesson, adapt/print from [the lesson reference page]({{page.root}}/reference.html).

 ____
 ## 02-jargon-busting.md